carpentries-incubator/hpc-intro/_episodes/16-resources.md

 {: .discussion}

-The most effective way of figuring out the resources required for a job to run successfully needs is to submit a test job, and then ask the scheduler about its impact.
+The most effective way of figuring out the resources required for a job to run successfully needs is to submit a test job, and then ask the scheduler about its impact using `{{ site.sched.hist }}`.

-A good rule of thumb is to ask the scheduler for more time and memory than you expect your job to need.
+You can use this knowledge to set up the next job with a close estimate of its load on the system.
+A good general rule is to ask the scheduler for 20% to 30% more time and memory than you expect the job to need.
 This ensures that minor fluctuations in run time or memory use will not result in your job being cancelled by the scheduler.
-Recommendations for how much extra to ask for vary but 10% is probably the minimum, with 20% to 30% being more typical.
 Keep in mind that if you ask for too much, your job may not run even though enough resources are available, because the scheduler will be waiting to match what you asked for.

 > ## Benchmarking `fastqc`
 >